emr81-ua/emr81-ua.github.io/pages/about.md

 ---
-layout: default
+layout: page
-title: Eric – Gameplay Programmer
+title: About me
+permalink: /about
 ---

 # 🎮 Eric – Gameplay Programmer